1862

 2006

-The plant finally reaches its spatial limits and it is now essential that it is extended.
-The neighbouring area Etelser Dorfland would have been ideal, but negotiations with the local authorities break down.
 Despite the company being very attached to the traditional location of Etelsen, it becomes necessary to relocate the plant.
 The former Nordmilch property in the municipality of Stuhr offers near-to ideal conditions for the expanding company.
 The move from Etelsen to Seckenhausen in August 2006 is a remarkable logistical feat with a minimum loss of production – one further step towards a promising future.

 2010